Jump to Section:

 - Adding more than 2000 samples will increase the tree building run time.

-To begin your tree build, click on ‘Create Tree’ at the bottom of the dialog box after specifying your selections including samples, tree name, and tree type.
+To begin your tree build, click on "Create Tree" at the bottom of the dialog box after specifying your selections (samples, tree name, and tree type).

 - Tree builds may take up to 12 hours.
 Go to the Phylogenetic Tree page to check the tree status.
 Once the build is complete, you will be able to view the tree in Nextstrain, download it, edit its name, and/or delete it (learn about functionalities within the Phylogenetic Tree page here).

 Click on the Phylogenetic Tree page to see tree build status.
-Once the tree build is completed, you will be able to click on icons to view the tree in Nextstrain and download the tree.
-You can also edit the tree name or delete it by clicking on the ‘More Actions’ dropdown menu.
+Once the tree build is completed, you will be able to click on icons to view the tree in Nextstrain, interpret it using Galago, and/or download it.
+You can also edit the tree name or delete it by clicking on the "More Actions" dropdown menu.

 - View your tree in Nextstrain.

-All on-demand tree builds can be customized by specifying which samples you would like to see on the tree, namely user-selected samples.
-However, you can further customize Overview and Non-contextualized trees by filtering samples based on lineage(s) and/or a sample collection date range of interest.
+All on-demand tree builds can be customized by specifying which samples you would like to see on the tree.
+Samples can be directly selected from the sample table and/or force-included using sample IDs (steps 1 and 4 from previous section).
+These selections are referred to as user-selected samples.
+However, you can further customize Overview and Non-contextualized trees by defining samples of interest based on location, lineage(s) and/or collection date range.
+These selections for Overview and Non-contextualized trees are referred to as user-defined samples.
+For Targeted trees, you can opt to preferentially include contextual samples from a given location.
 Note that sample selections will impact which samples are chosen for the tree.

-- After selecting the desired tree type within the ‘Create New Phylogenetic Tree’ dialog box, specify options for lineage and dates in the provided fields.
+- After selecting the desired tree type within the "Create New Phylogenetic Tree" dialog box, specify options for location, lineage, and/or collection date range in the provided fields.

 Note the following:

-- The lineage and date range selections will limit which samples from your jurisdiction will be included on the tree.
+- The lineage and date range selections will limit which samples from your selected or default location will be included on the tree.

-- User-selected samples already selected through the Sample page or those added within the ‘Create New Phylogenetic Tree’ dialog box by IDs will still be force-included on your tree regardless of lineage and/or date range parameters selected during customization.
+- User-selected samples (i.e., samples selected through the Sample page or those added using samples IDs within the "Create New Phylogenetic Tree" dialog box) will be force-included on your tree regardless of location, lineage, and/or date range parameters selected during customization.
 In other words, sample customization parameters added here will not overwrite user-selected samples.
-See the diagram below to better understand the distribution of user-selected samples and those selected by setting lineage and date range filters:
+See the diagram below to better understand tree sample composition: